-For one example, consider the V-neck sweater (we recommend the V-neck over its crewneck cousin, as the latter is more sporty and casual, unless we're talking cashmere—in that case, any style goes).
-By wearing the V-neck sweater or a collared shirt or fitted blouse with slacks or a pencil skirt, you can instantly create a sharp, put-together business look without the need to wear a full dress or a pant suit.
+For one example, consider the V-neck sweater (we recommend the V-neck over its crewneck cousin, as the latter is sportier and more casual.
+Unless we're talking cashmere—in that case, any style goes).
+By wearing the V-neck sweater with a collared shirt or fitted blouse with slacks or a pencil skirt, you can instantly create a sharp, put-together business look without the need to wear a full dress or a pant suit.

 The turtleneck sweater proves a natural companion to the blazer—but sometimes the sweater and the blazer can be found in the same package.
 Consider the fleece blazer.
 This hybrid garment is cut closer to the body for a more tailored fit and includes classic blazer details such as lapels, a buttoned front and hip pockets, but is made from cozy fleece for a softer, more unstructured look that perfectly matches with a business casual dress code.
 Match it to a button-front shirt, a blouse and a pair of chinos or women's jeans.

 Certain sweaters contain a degree of built in formality that allows them to be worn on their own with chinos or slacks as part of a business casual look.
 In particular we're talking about long-sleeve drape cardigans and V-neck ruffle sweaters.
 In both examples, the more fitted shape and extra visual flair give them the presence needed to anchor a business casual look entirely on their own.
 Most any cardigan can be worn over work dresses for warmth and style.